Exove/developer-test/README.md

 Do the test yourself, don’t ask for help from outsiders.
 If you have questions about the test, contact Exove at coding-test-help@exove.com

-The test is designed to take approximately 2 hours to complete.
 After you have finished, return the tasks by creating a Github repository and send us the link to it.

 ## Section 1
 ### 1A.
 Write a sorting algorithm